fox3000foxy/Reclist-Gyroflex-FRA/readme.md

-`Extra_Adds` contains end breaths and glottal stops `Extra_ny` contains CCV sounds for smoother [ny] consonant combinations
+`Extra_Adds` contains end breaths and glottal stops `Extra_ny` contains CCV sounds for smoother [ny] consonant combinations `Extra_VCC` contains transitional end consonants.
+They are used to have a smoother transition between vowels followed by two consonants.
+Using this, you can substitute some plosive CC endings for [VC.] for a more natural glottal stop, i.e. [ael][lk][kae] can now become [ael.][kae].
+Please note that this list's base oto is also taken witout modifications from my voicebank and will thus definitely need editing before usage

 # 4. Fine-Tuning the [C]onfig